mehmetoya/mehmetoya/README.md

 ### Hi 👋, I'm Mehmet Oya.

 I’m an Istanbul based Software Developer.
-I'm a developer who knows perfectly well that i know nothing 😄 I love doing research and reading.
+A developer who knows perfectly well that i know nothing 😄 I love doing research and reading.
 It's hard to keep up with the speed of technology.
 I am passionate about building software that improves the lives of those around me.
 I’m motivated by product success and business growth, not technology for technology’s sake ⚡

 #### "The beautiful thing about learning is that no one can take it away from you."
 ##### King of the Blues 🎸 [B.B.
 King](https://youtu.be/oavp_k4RAkc)